 Bluehost Review: Why You Should Avoid Bluehost At All Costs (Seriously)

 It baffles me that bloggers continuously heap praise on Bluehost and enthusiastically recommend it.
 I’m I missing something?
 My one year of using Bluehost was marked by one problem or frustration after another.
 I’m normally a calm, easy going person, but Bluehost gradually turned me into an angry, mad woman!
 I don’t even know where to begin to describe the incompetence of this company.
-Somehow Bluehost has become one of the top web hosting services, but don’t fall for their marketing or the glowing recommendations.
-After dealing with technical problems and impersonal customer service, I canceled my subscription.
+Somehow Bluehost has become one of the top web hosting services, but don’t fall for the glowing recommendations.
+After dealing with endless technical problems and impersonal customer service, I canceled my subscription.
 I’m writing this Bluehost review to save you from making the same mistake I did.
-I’ll break down why Bluehost is a terrible choice for your for your blog and why Siteground is a much better choice.
+I’ll break down why Bluehost is a terrible web host for your blog and why Siteground is a much better option.

 Disclosure: this post contains affiliate links as explained in my disclosure policy